JelleMedendorp/TrackingApp/README.md

+Acoustic Zero-Permission Tracking App
-Tracking App for Thesis Jelle Medendorp
+Made by Jelle Medendorp
+For thesis